monwara98/viagogo-coding-challenge/README.md

 # Viagogo Coding Challenge

+I have decided to code in C++ for this coding challenge.
+There are 2 header files that have been provided, both of which are used in the test file.
+Running it in either an IDE or terminal is sufficient.

 The assumptions that I have made:
 1. Some events can have the same coordinates
 2. All coordinates have 1 event